sstanoje/reproducible-short-running-benchmarking/README.md

 ## Requirements

-The provided system-configuration scripts currently support **Linux systems with Intel processors**.
+The provided system-configuration scripts currently support **GRUB-based Linux systems with Intel processors**.
 Root privileges are required because the scripts modify CPU, kernel, memory, and boot configuration settings.

 The scripts rely on standard Linux utilities together with: